deathbeds/pidgy/pidgy/shell.md

 The weave step happens after execution, the tangle step happens before.
 Weaving only occurs if the input is computationally verified.
 It allows different representations of the input to be displayed. `pidgy` will implement templated Markdown displays of the input and formally test the contents of the input.

+        environment = traitlets.Any(nbconvert.exporters.TemplateExporter().environment)

+`pidgy` includes a `jinja2` templating environment that allows live compute to be woven into a narrative.

         def _post_run_cell(self, result):
             self.manager.hook.post_run_cell(result=result)